CUBRID/cubrid-manual/en/api/cciapi.rst

 .. c:function:: int cci_connect_with_url (char *url, char *db_user, char *db_password)

 	The **cci_connect_with_url** function connects a database by using connection information passed with a *url* argument.
-If CUBRID HA of broker is enabled in CCI, you must specify the connection information of the standby broker server, which is used for failover in althost property when failure occurs, in the *url* argument of this function.
-If it has succeeded, the ID of connection handle is returned; it returns an error code on failure.
-For details about HA features of broker, see Administrator Guide > CUBRID HA > CUBRID Features > Duplexing Brokers.
+If broker's HA feature is used in CCI, you must specify the connection information of the standby broker server with altHosts property, which is used for the failover, in the *url* argument of this function.
+It returns the ID of a connection handle on success; it returns an error code on failure.
+For details about HA features of broker, see :ref:`duplexing-brokers`.

 	:param url: (IN) A string that contains server connection information
 	:param db_user: (IN) Database user name.
 If it is NULL or an empty string, use <*db_user*> in *url*.